davidtwilcox/mogru/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU General Public License V3.0.
+See `COPYING` for more information.

 <!-- CONTACT -->
 ## Contact